SumoLogic/sumologic-documentation/docs/search/Behavior_Insights/LogExplain.md

 LogExplain will process your data against the specified conditions and create separate data sets to compare:

--   A control data set from normal operations data.
+* A control data set from normal operations data.
--   An event-of-interest data set.
+* An event-of-interest data set.

 LogExplain gathers frequent (at least 5%) joint-column entries, such as key-value pairs that occur more frequently compared to the control set.
-The results indicate what entities correlate with the event you're interested in.
+The results indicate what entities correlate with the event you are interested in.

 The following table shows the fields that are returned in results.